Bordered by the St. Lawrence River, this scenic region stretches from Montmorency Falls to Mont-Sainte-Anne.

 Running through Côte-de-Beaupré's picturesque countryside is one of North America's oldest roads.
 Follow Route de la Nouvelle-France (Avenue Royale) back through four centuries of history and discover magnificent homes from the 18th and 19th centuries; the Centre d’interprétation de la Côte-de-Beaupré, rich in history and artifacts representing the area’s territory; churches from over two hundred years ago and historic family farms.

 Often referred to as Québec's breadbasket, Côte-de-Beaupré has deep agricultural roots running back to the First Nations and New France's earliest settlers.
 Today you can sample farm-fresh produce throughout the region, and also discover other local delicacies.

-While you're at it, why not visit some of the region's economuseums where local artisans showcase their skills—like the La halte miel Naturoney and Atelier Paré, renowned for its wood sculptures.
+While you're at it, why not visit some of the region's economuseums where local artisans showcase their skills—like La halte miel and Atelier Paré, renowned for its wood sculptures.
 If you're on the hunt for works by local artists, be sure to check out the numerous local art galleries and boutiques, such as Albert Gilles Copper Art.

 Cycling enthusiasts can also travel Route de la Nouvelle-France at their own pace on the Marie-Hélène-Prémont bike trail.

 The first pilgrimage site in North America, the Saint-Anne-de-Beaupré Shrine welcomes almost a million visitors each year.
 A place for prayer, the Shrine is also home to many sacred works.